R3Conclave/conclave-samples/README.md

 # Conclave Samples

-This repository contains multiple conclave sample applications which is intended to help developers to get started with the conclave platform and understand different features of the platform.
+This repository contains multiple Conclave sample applications which is intended to help developers to get started with Conclave and understand different features of the platform.
 To learn more about the Conclave platform please visit our official [documentation](https://docs.conclave.net/).